As usual, the best view is the bird's eye view. Thanks to Apollo Projects(external link) for this great video of the progress.

-The land would be used for their new facility, replacing the current earthquake-damaged building.
-The preferred site is between sports fields in the northern part of the park.
+The land will be used for their new facility, replacing the current earthquake-damaged building.
+The site is between sports fields in the northern part of the park.

 Consultation ran from 6 June – 3 July 2017.
 People were notified of the consultation via a public notice, emails to stakeholders and previous submitters on QEII Park projects, letter drops and a news item in the Recreation and Sports Centre email update.
 The consultation drew 108 submissions, with 89 in support of the proposal.
 Read a full breakdown of the feedback.(external link)

 It was hoped that further consultation could take place with the community to consider other locations for the CSG building which were discussed at an onsite meeting with residents and community groups.
 However, after further investigations into these alternative sites, the Council found that all of them were either unsuitable or unfeasible(external link).
 Some were on patches of poor land that would require an extra cost to complete the building foundations, and other possible sites were in places that would prevent any future expansion of the replacement QEII Recreation and Sport Centre.
 With no alternative site options, a follow-up letter and information leaflet was distributed to local residents and submitters, including details of the Community Board meeting and how to make a deputation.

 The building is no longer fit for purpose for gymnastics activities, with earthquake damage meaning some sections of the building can no longer be used by the public, as well as significantly higher operating costs.
 Because of damage to the land underneath the facility, most of it would need to be rebuilt completely, with the ground underneath the entire building in need of remediation – which would be too expensive.